The Lord of the Rings Online

 The Lord of the Rings Online is a massively multiplayer online role-playing game (MMORPG) for Microsoft Windows and previously for OS X, set in J. R. R. Tolkien's Middle-earth, taking place during the time period of The Lord of the Rings.
 Originally developed by Turbine, the game launched in North America, Australia, Japan, and Europe in April 2007 as The Lord of the Rings Online: Shadows of Angmar.
 Players could create characters of four races and seven classes and adventure throughout the region of Eriador.
 In November 2008, the Mines of Moria expansion was released, adding the region of Moria and two new playable classes.
 It was followed by the Siege of Mirkwood in December 2009.
-In 2010 the game underwent a shift from its original subscription-based payment model to being free-to-play.
+In 2010, the game underwent a shift from its original subscription-based payment model to being free-to-play.

 The game saw continued development, alternating between paid expansions and free updates, which added new content in the regions of Isengard, Rohan and Gondor.
 In late 2016 the publishing of the game was transferred from Warner Bros.
 Interactive Entertainment to Daybreak Game Company, with development being taken over by Standing Stone Games, made up of former Turbine staff.
 The game development continued and in 2017 the Mordor expansion was released, bringing the main storyline to a close.
-The game then shifted to portraying the aftermath of the downfall of Sauron as well as telling the "Tales of Yore" which chronologically precede the main story, with the Minas Morgul expansion released in 2019 and the Fate of Gundabad expansion released in 2021.
+The game then shifted to portraying the aftermath of the downfall of Sauron as well as telling the "Tales of Yore" which chronologically precede the main story, with further expansions in Minas Morgul, Gundabad, and Umbar.